jdwhite48/groth-sahai-rs/README.md

     <a href="https://deps.rs/repo/github/jdwhite88/groth-sahai-rs"><img src="https://deps.rs/repo/github/jdwhite88/groth-sahai-rs/status.svg"></a>
 </p>

-A Rust library for constructing Groth-Sahai non-interactive witness-indistinguishable and zero-knowledge proofs about the satisfiability of equations over bilinear groups [[1]](https://eprint.iacr.org/eprint-bin/getfile.pl?entry=2007/155&version=20160411:065033&file=155.pdf) [[2]](https://www.iacr.org/archive/pkc2010/60560179/60560179.pdf).
-Inspired by the [Java implementation](https://github.com/gijsvl/groth-sahai) of the Groth-Sahai protocol written by Gijs Van Laer.
+A Rust library for constructing non-interactive witness-indistinguishable and zero-knowledge proofs about the satisfiability of equations over bilinear groups [[1]](https://eprint.iacr.org/eprint-bin/getfile.pl?entry=2007/155&version=20160411:065033&file=155.pdf) [[2]](https://www.iacr.org/archive/pkc2010/60560179/60560179.pdf).
+This project was inspired by the [Java implementation](https://github.com/gijsvl/groth-sahai) of the Groth-Sahai protocol, written by Gijs Van Laer.

 This library is distributed under the MIT License and the Apache v2 License (see [License](#license)).